 I first had walnut stew while visiting my mum in Fredericton, NB.
 We were too tired to cook, and Cinnamon Café is the perfect place for tasty vegan take out.
 We ordered several dishes to share, but this stew is what stood out for me.
 I consider myself an adventurous eater but yet the flavours in this were unique to me.
 Needless to say I had to try making it at home.
+The result is this recipe and it is my take of Fensenjen, inspired by what I ate, but I wouldn't use it as reference for the most authentic version out there.
+I think it is delicious none the less.

 The base of walnut stew is predominately, you guessed it, crushed walnuts.
 They are cooked down with onion, garlic, sweet potato and flavoured with pomegranate molasses.
 The result is a stew that is rich, tangy and slightly sweet.
 Saffron infused rice on the side is a must, as is a generous garnish of chopped parsley and pomegranate seeds.